RevenueHunt/product-recommendation-quiz-for-magento/README.md

  - Controller
 	- adminhtml > prqfw/index/index

+## MiniCart integration

+The MiniCart integration is disabled by default.
+If your theme uses MiniCart, you can uncomment the code in this file:

+`view/frontend/layout/default.xml`

 ## Frequently Asked Questions

 Please refer to our [FAQs page](https://revenuehunt.com/faqs/ "Frequently Asked Questions") for more information.